-Occupying 1,790 acres of drop-dead gorgeous natural scenery near Bear in New Castle County, Lums Pond State Park is a nature lover’s delight in the state of Delaware.
+Occupying 1,790 acres of drop-dead gorgeous natural scenery near Bear in New Castle County, Delaware, Lums Pond State Park is a nature lover’s delight.
 The park is built around Lums Pond on St. Georges Creek, hence the name Lums Pond State Park.
-Lums Pond, initially built to water a nearby canal, now provides plenty of recreational opportunity at the park, including boating, kayaking, canoeing, and fishing.
+Lums Pond, initially constructed to fill a nearby canal, now provides plenty of recreational opportunities at the park, including boating, kayaking, canoeing, and fishing.

-You can park the RV and hit the trail hiking, biking, horseback riding, bird watching, and geocaching.
-There are plenty of other fun activities to enjoy too like golfing, hunting, and picnicking.
+You can park the RV and hit the trail for hiking, biking, horseback riding, bird watching, and geocaching.
+There are plenty of other fun activities to enjoy, too, like golfing, hunting, and picnicking.
 The park also offers seasonal hayrides and various cultural and nature programs.
 The most spectacular of all recreational options are the zip line tours available almost year-round, which is a major attraction at the park.
-The park is also a rage among the visitors for its thrilling events occurring all year long, mostly during the peak season.
+The park is popular among the visitors for its thrilling events occurring all year long, especially during the peak season.

-Besides a wide variety of amusing options for recreation, the park does not fall short of excellent camping opportunities either.
-The park boasts 66 full hookup campsites with excellent amenities.
-Equestrian camping is also facilitated as the park offers four first-class equestrian campsites.
-The park is open for RVers all year long but a few facilities may not be available during extreme winters.
+Besides a wide variety of fun options for recreation, the park does not fall short of excellent camping opportunities, either.
+The park boasts 66 full-hookup campsites with excellent amenities.
+Horseriders will love camping near the riding trails because the park offers four first-class equestrian campsites.
+The park is open for RVers all year long, but a few facilities may not be available during the coldest parts of the year.
 Summer, spring, and fall are considered ideal times for a visit.
-So bring your RV to Lums Pond State Park for a pleasant visit any time of the year.
+Bring your RV to Lums Pond State Park for a pleasant stay at any time of the year.